tejas79883/Power-BI-E-Commerce-Data-Analysis-Dashboard/README.md

 1. I can help identify key performance indicators (KPIs) and design an intuitive and visually appealing dashboard.
 This dashboard can include interactive visualizations and filtering capabilities, allowing users to explore data at different levels of detail.

 2. I can provide valuable insights to businesses about the effectiveness of their sales strategies through charts and visualizations.
 This will help them make informed decisions about how to improve their sales performance.

+3. I can leverage historic data and apply time series analysis to generate sales forecasts for the next 3 months.
+This will provide businesses with a better understanding of future sales trends, allowing them to plan and prepare accordingly.

 Overall, my ultimate goal is to provide useful insights and actionable information that can support strategic decision-making and help businesses achieve their objectives.
 ## Project Insights